iExecBlockchainComputing/iexec-doc/dockerapp.rst

 How to provide an application
 =============================

-| In this section we will show you how you can create a docker Dapp over iExec infrastructure.
+| In this section we will show you how you can create a Docker dapp over the iExec infrastructure.
-| For developers, in the **task as a service** model, each time a task is launched through the iExec,
+| In the **task as a service** model, each time a task is launched through the iExec network,
-| they will be rewarded with the fee in your account.
+| Developers set the price of their app.
+Requesters pay on a pay-per-task basis.
-| And you should then withdraw your funds at anytime to your own wallet.
+| And you can then withdraw your funds at anytime to your own wallet.

-Why using docker containers?
+Why using Docker containers?
 ----------------------------

 | A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 | Docker Engine is the most widely used container engine.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 | Docker is very convenient because it simplifies the deployment process, while ensuring consistency and repeatability in builds.
-Different people at different times will therefore build the same binary and obtain the same application behaviour.
+Different people at different times will therefore build the same binary and obtain the same application behavior.
 | Another feature of Docker is the possibility of creating new layers that build on top of existing images.
 These existing images could be yours, or images proposed by the community.

 https://docs.docker.com/storage/storagedriver/#images-and-layers

-Build & test your docker image
+Build & test your Docker image
 ------------------------------

 We suppose your wallet is already created and charged with ETH to deploy your dapp and with RLC for testing.

-Firstly you need to build a docker image that contains your application.
+Firstly you need to build a Docker image that contains your application.

 iExec supports linux-based Docker container.

-Your image will be launched by iExec worker using following command.
+Your image will be launched by an iExec worker using following command.
 If you application manages dataset, during the set up of your application, the dataset must be placed in the DIR_IN directory

 .. code:: bash

-   docker run -v ${DIR_IN}:/iexec_in ${DIR_OUT}:/iexec_out ${DOCKERIMAGE} ${CMDLINE}
+   docker run -v ${DIR_IN}:/iexec_in -v ${DIR_OUT}:/iexec_out ${DOCKERIMAGE} ${CMDLINE}

 ..
 WARNING::
     Use absolute path to define ${DIR_IN} and ${DIR_OUT} and not a relative path.